Welcome to my comprehensive guide on how to punish a sub effectively.

 This is an aspect of punishment people rarely consider or discuss.
 I suppose because, outside of kink, the person doling out the punishment doesn’t assume that role voluntarily.

-But punishing someone does require mental, emotional and perhaps physical effort.
+But punishing someone does require mental, emotional and, perhaps, physical effort.
 You need the time and capacity to think about it.
 Which is of course part of the responsibility which comes from being dominant in a lifestyle sense.
-But it’s important to acknowledge that the dominant is putting in effort into the dynamic in punishing a sub, as counter-intuitive as that may seem.
-They are doing what they should be doing and it’s important both parties keep that in mind.
+But it is important to acknowledge that the dominant is putting in effort into the dynamic in punishing a sub, as counter-intuitive as that may seem.
+They are doing what they should be doing and it’s important both parties keep that in mind, especially when setting out to incorporate a dynamic into everyday life.

 Dealing with guilt